farsonJava/catalog/README.md

 The most complex element of the domain model culminated in the "CartManager" class which contained an instance field "userCarts", which is a hashmap with a key of a string (user email) and a value of another hashmap (which contained a key of items, and a value of the quantity contained within the cart).

+The most critical issue that arose during the development of this project was that the hashmap nested within userCarts which was meant to be associated with a user's email key was decoupled from the user model and only defined within the CartManager class- therefore its creation and instantiation needed to happen within its own methods.